Krishnakanth23006762/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 # Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored
 ## AIM:
 To write a program to predict the marks scored by a student using the simple linear regression model.

-## Equipments Required:
-1. Hardware – PCs
-2. Anaconda – Python 3.7 Installation / Jupyter notebook

-## Algorithm
-1.
-2. # Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored

-## AIM:
-To write a program to predict the marks scored by a student using the simple linear regression model.